RallyHereInteractive/unreal-plugins/Documentation/md/Catalog.md

 Gets the vendors requested as well as their sub vendors.

 #### Parameters
 * `VendorRequest` The vendor request data for the call with list of vendors and callback on complete.

+* `bRecurseSubvendors` Whether to recursively request subvendors, DEPRECATED

 #### `public void `[`GetCatalogVendorsAll`](#classURH__CatalogSubsystem_1ab4903e2a1b6805d3e278b561882b09ad)`(const FRH_CatalogCallBlock & Delegate)` <a id="classURH__CatalogSubsystem_1ab4903e2a1b6805d3e278b561882b09ad"></a>